 Do your shoes smell foul?
 Let’s face it, the last thing you want is for people around you to turn away in horror when you take off your shoes.
 Have you tried everything to combat the odor with no success?
 The reason why changing your shoes or socks doesn’t help is because you have to combat the source of the smell.

 The bad odor you smell when you take off your shoes is from bacteria that live on your feet and in your shoes and socks.
 Your feet have more sweat glands than anywhere else on your body.
 When your feet sweat, it causes the skin to break down.
 This environment is a ripe breeding ground for bacteria.
 Unless you do something to kill the bacteria, they will keep growing causing your feet and shoes to stink.1

 Luckily, it’s easy to get your favorite shoes smelling fresh.
-Use these tips to help make your favorite shoes stink free.
+Follow these tips to help make your favorite sneakers, heels, boots, and gear smell great.

 PLEASE NOTE: The information on this website and article is for information only and should not be used as a substitute for consulting your doctor.
 Consult your doctor for proper diagnosis and rehabilitation